bengrunfeld/study-notes/backbone_js.md

 A model needs to be assigned to `orangeView` and this is done with `({model: orange})`.
 This means that all singe model instances that are of the `orange` type are exposed to the `orangeView`'s render method.

-`this.$el` is a jQuery reference to the element in this view, which is the `section` tag.
-JQuery's `append` method is chained to it and will load whatever is happening inside of these parenthesis here.
+`this.$el` is a jQuery reference to the element in this view, which is the `section` tag. jQuery's `append` method is chained to it and will load whatever is happening inside of these parentheses here.

-#### Loading Model Data onto a Webpage
+## Loading Model Data onto a Webpage

 On your main JS page, add: